 Man, I love using that card.

-I kept those questions to myself and we had a few more laughs.
+I kept those questions to myself.
 As we zipped into the night, joining thousands of young, excitable San Franciscans who happened to be on the road at that same time, I felt a strange connection with this city.
 Maybe I don’t hate Silicon Valley that much after all.
 Maybe there is still some hope.